 Pataphysical is an experimental sound and music project that explores the boundaries of listening and performance as well as the unique aspects of different acoustic spaces.

-Based in London, the project has used a variety of unconventional locations such as forests, marshes, churches, warehouses and industrial containers, as well as more conventional venues such as Café Oto & the British Museum, and festivals further afield in Mexico and Cyprus.
+Based in London, Pataphysical has been released in a variety of unconventional locations such as forests, marshes, churches, warehouses and industrial containers, as well as more conventional venues such as Café Oto & the British Museum in their home city, and further afield at festivals in Mexico and Cyprus.

 Combining a range of sonic materials (field recordings, synthesis and sampling) with techniques such as sound collage, psychoacoustic manipulation, visual deprivation, dubbing and droning, what results is an immersive collective listening experience moving through subtle tones and drones, ethereal soundscapes, surrealist interludes and visceral walls of sound.